dougeby/IntuneDocs/intune/monitor-audit-logs.md

 ## Review audit events
 ![Audit logs](./media/monitor-audit-logs.png "Audit logs")

-An audit log has a default list view that shows the following:
+An audit log has a default list view that shows the following items:

 - date and time of the occurrence
 - Initiated by (Actor)